 Not Recognizing Hermie or Male Plants

-Many growers fail to notice early enough that their cannabis plants are going hermaphrodite or male.
+Many growers fail to notice early enough if their cannabis plants are going hermaphrodite or male.

-This can result in unwanted self-pollination and/or pollination of nearby female marijuana plants.
+This results in unwanted self-pollination and/or pollination of nearby female marijuana plants.

 Inadequate Lighting, Air Exchange, Vertical Height

-A quality 1000-watt HID (high intensity discharge) grow light will provide adequate light for an approximately 5 X 5-foot area.
+A quality 1000-watt HID (high intensity discharge) grow light provides adequate light for 16-20 square feet.

-Having a light mover can help increase the coverage area and light distribution a little bit.
+Having a light mover increases coverage area and light distribution by 10-15%.

-For adequate marijuana grow room vertical height, you need at least 8-foot ceilings.
+For marijuana grow room vertical height growing full-size plants, you need at least 8-foot ceilings.

 If you’re using double-ended bulbs (which run super-hot and generate massive amounts of light intensity per watt), you need at least 10-foot ceilings.

-You can’t let your plants get too close to hydroponics grow lights, or else you’ll burn them and make the buds airy and damaged,” Straumietis says.
+“Don’t let your plants get too close to hydroponics grow lights, or else you’ll burn them and make the buds airy and damaged,” Straumietis says.
 “Use LED lights if you have limited vertical space.
 Your plants can grow closer to LEDs, without burning.”

 Most marijuana plants stretch 100% or more after you put them into bloom phase, Straumietis reminds us.

-So if you have eight-foot ceilings and an HID grow light with a reflector, and you need at least 18-24 inches from the top of your cannabis plants to the bottom of your reflector, you can’t let your marijuana plants get much taller than 3-4 feet In grow phase.
+If you have eight-foot ceilings and an HID grow light with a reflector, and you need at least 18-24 inches from the top of your cannabis plants to the bottom of your reflector, you can’t let your marijuana plants get much taller than three feet in grow phase.